Agency business development can be difficult for new owners, but it doesn’t have to be.

 Take note that you don’t have to focus on one industry.
 You can solve a common problem a group of businesses has such as optimizing Facebook ads.

 If you only run Facebook ads, you can work with several different industries from local businesses to eCommerce or professional services, and help them pull in more revenue with this one tactic.
+You can effectively report to clients with your Facebook Ads dashboard.

 2. Focus on the right internal metrics